 The Insurance Companies must comply with minimum capital requirements under applicable state laws and regulations.
 The RBC formula is used by insurance regulators to monitor capital and surplus levels.
 It was designed to capture the widely varying elements of risks undertaken by writers of different lines of insurance business having differing risk characteristics, as well as writers of similar lines where differences in risk may be related to corporate structure, investment policies, reinsurance arrangements, and a number of other factors.
 The Company periodically monitors the RBC level of each of the Insurance Companies.
-As of December 31, 2021, 2020 and 2019, each of the Insurance Companies exceeded the minimum required RBC level, as determined by the NAIC and adopted by the state insurance regulators.
-None of the Insurance Companies' RBC ratios were less than 400% of the authorized control level RBC as of December 31, 2021 and 2019, and none less than 350% as of December 31, 2020.
+As of December 31, 2022, 2021 and 2020, each of the Insurance Companies exceeded the minimum required RBC level, as determined by the NAIC and adopted by the state insurance regulators.
+None of the Insurance Companies' RBC ratios were less than 330% of the authorized control level RBC as of December 31, 2022, none less than 400% as of December 31, 2021, and none less than 350% as of December 31, 2020.
 Generally, an RBC ratio of 200% or less would require some form of regulatory or company action.

 Among other considerations, industry and regulatory guidelines suggest that the ratio of a property and casualty insurer's annual net premiums written to statutory policyholders' surplus should not exceed 3.0 to 1.
-Based on the combined surplus of all the Insurance Companies of \$1.83 billion at December 31, 2021 and net premiums written in 2021 of \$3.9 billion, the ratio of premiums written to surplus was 2.11 to 1.
+Based on the combined surplus of all the Insurance Companies of \$1.50 billion at December 31, 2022 and net premiums written in 2022 of \$4.0 billion, the ratio of premiums written to surplus was 2.65 to 1.

 Insurance companies are required to file an Own Risk and Solvency Assessment ("ORSA") with the insurance regulators in their domiciliary states.
 The ORSA is required to cover, among many items, a company's risk management policies, the material risks to which the company is exposed, how the company measures, monitors, manages and mitigates material risks, and how much economic and regulatory capital is needed to continue to operate in a strong and healthy manner.
 The ORSA is intended to be used by state insurance regulators to evaluate the risk exposure and quality of the risk management processes within insurance companies to assist in conducting risk-focused financial examinations and for determining the overall financial condition of insurance companies.
-The Company filed its most recent ORSA Summary Report with the California DOI in November 2021.
+The Company filed its most recent ORSA Summary Report with the California DOI in November 2022.
 Compliance with the ORSA requirements did not have a material impact on the Company's consolidated financial statements.